Do you know the emergency number in Switzerland? Find out this and more with our guide to Swiss services.

 There are a range of emergency phone numbers in Switzerland for all manner of issues, from healthcare problems to embassy contacts, vets, and lost property.
 This guide contains advice on the following:

-- Emergency services in Switzerland
+- Emergency numbers in Switzerland

 - Fire services in Switzerland